pynicole/imdbtopmovies-webscraper/README.md

 # imdbtopmovies-webscraper
-Python project using BeautifulSoup to scrape the top movies of IMDB and put into a csv file.
+Python project using BeautifulSoup to scrape the top movies of IMDB and puts the data into a csv file.